Getting a Job

 Commercial drivers who treat their diabetes with insulin are now able to obtain Department of Transportation medical certification through a diabetes exemption program.

 Fire fighters, police officers, and other law enforcement personnel now have the benefit of guidelines developed by diabetes health care professionals that assess whether the person is able to do the job, rather than automatically disqualify the person on the basis of a diabetes diagnosis.

 There are still some jobs that are restricted, usually because of insulin use.

 Pilots with insulin-treated diabetes may obtain FAA third class airman medical certification, but may not obtain first class certification, which allows the pilot to operate large commercial planes.

 Most branches of the military still restrict enlistment for individuals with both type 1 and 2 diabetes.
 The ban only applies to individuals in the uniformed services.
 People with diabetes serve in other capacities in the Department of Defense and as military contractors.
 In some situations, individuals with diabetes diagnosed after enlisting can remain in the service, usually depending on the individual's job and diabetes management.
-If you are fighting your discharge, contact us for help.

 Once you've been given a conditional job offer—a job contingent on passing a physical examination—you may have questions about the scope of the examination your new employer will require.

 Find information on employment examinations and what is and is not permissible.